hackiku/pipewriter-app/src/lib/blog/content/can-it-run-doom-writer-edition/index.md

 title: "Can It Run Doom?
 The Writer's Edition"
 date: "January 25, 2025"
 category: "Building in Public"
-excerpt: "How I turned Google Docs into a UX tool and accidentally learned to code along the way.
+excerpt: "How I forced Google Docs to do design and accidentally learned to engineering along the way.
 A story about wireframes, rocket science, and making things do what they weren't supposed to."
 ---

 ## The First Launch (2023)

-Two years ago, I made a Webflow template that let writers prototype websites in Google Docs.
+Couple years back ago, I made a Google Docs template that let writers prototype websites in Google Docs.
 Nothing fancy - just a bunch of tables that looked like UI components.
 Put it up for free, forgot about it.

 400 downloads later, I realized I had stumbled onto something.
 Writers were using my janky template for five-figure contracts.
 They were building entire UX workflows in _Google Docs_ of all places.